My wife and I have been full-time expats living in Northern Belize, maybe the least-known part of this country, for nine years.

 Maybe these were signs, we couldn’t help but wonder.
 But we pushed on.

 We bought a new truck, drove to Texas, crossed the border into Mexico, got through customs OK.
-OK, we were on track.
+We were on track.

 That was phase one of our move.
 Phase two had us returning to Washington to drive back to Belize in another vehicle, with the final load of our household belongings.
 This time, on an overpass, we hit black ice.
 We bounced against the guard rail again and again.
 We didn’t go over the edge, but we did total the truck.